-Shuri-jo Castle (首里城) was built in the 14th century and was the palace of the Ryukyu Kingdom.
-For nearly 400 years, it went neglected and suffered great destruction during the Battle of Okinawa in 1945.
-The castle was used as a university campus after the war but beginning from 1992, extensive reconstruction based on historical records, photographs, and memory were used to rebuild the castle to its former glory.
-Unfortunately, the castle was largely destroyed by a fire on October 31, 2019.
+Shuri Castle was built in the 14th century and was the palace of the Ryukyu Kingdom.
+It was neglected for almost 400 years and suffered great damage during the Battle of Okinawa in 1945.
+After the war, the castle was used as a university campus, but from 1992 it was rebuilt through extensive reconstructions based on historical records and photographs.

 The Seiden, or “West Hall,” is also called the State Palace.
 It was located east of the Una and faced west toward China.
 The Great Dragon pillars were crafted from sandstone and were symbolic of the king.
 These dragon motifs are replicated throughout the castle.